Employee Relations

 The hearing begins with the chair’s summary of the grievance.
 The chair then gives the parties an opportunity to make an opening statement.

 After the opening statements, the hearing panel may question the complainant.
-The respondent may then question the complainant or submit written questions to the hearing panel which he or she wishes to have presented.
+The respondent may then question the complainant or submit written questions to the hearing panel which they wish to have presented.
 The complainant may then call witnesses and present documentary evidence.
 The hearing panel may limit the number of witnesses.
 A witness may attend the hearing only while testifying.

 After the complainant’s case has been presented, the respondent may present testimony, witnesses, and documentary evidence.
 The complainant and hearing panel may then question the respondent.